 Holy Apostles Church is pleased to welcome our new pastor.
 On Sunday October 20, 2019 Fr.
 Steven M. Harris was elevated to the office of Auxiliary Bishop for the Diocese of Florida of The Independent Old Catholic Church.
 The Degree of Doctor of Divinity was also conferred by the Agape Seminary.
-Most Reverend Steve Harris, D.D., D. Min. has served the Pinellas County community for over 35 years as a funeral director and currently is the funeral home manager at Curlew Hills Memory Gardens as a Funeral Director and Decedent Affairs Coordinator.
+Most Reverend Steve Harris, D.D., D. Min. has served the Pinellas County community for over 35 years as a funeral director and currently is employed at Curlew Hills Memory Gardens as a Funeral Director and Decedent Affairs Coordinator.

 Holy Apostles Church - Honoring Our Heritage

 Deacon Bill Nicolaro was recruited by Father Larkin, pastor of Our Lady of Lourdes in 1989 with the job of bringing the Holy Spirit to the church.
 For many years Deacon Bill worked as a full time associate, overseeing CCD, RICA, the Spirit of Light Prayer Group, the Youth Group, as well as offering counseling, Eucharistic services, and many bible studies, and performing weddings and baptisms.
 It was in the spring of 1996 that Deacon Bill made the decision to follow his life-long calling, and made plans to become ordained in the Catholic Charismatic Church.
 He wanted to leave his assignments and duties as quietly as possible in the early summer of 1996 to make the transition peaceful.
 However, with the untimely death of Father Larkin, he did not leave as he had planned but stayed to help the new pastor.
 This ultimately caused some confusion in the fall when he did leave.